ghostzero0018/uvlarm_y2y2/README.md

 You need to follow [tutorial](https://imt-mobisyst.github.io/lct-mobile-robot/tuto-kick-off/simulation/) to have it installed.

-## ROS2 Structure Developer instructions for others in the group (If you are the beginner of ROS2 in Linux, then it is recommended to read this)
+## Project Structure and Integration Developer's instructions for others in the group (If you are the beginner of ROS2 in Linux, then it is also recommended to read this)

 Important: If you encounter some problems such as "No executable found", please follow the standard procedures in part 2 to solve the errors.